yarbshk/vue-formly-buefy/README.md

 You can find [more examples here](https://github.com/yarbshk/vue-formly-buefy-examples/).

 ## Status
 The plugin passed the beta testing stage and now available for use in the **production** environment.
+I'll probably add more functionality later.
+This is what I need right now.

 ## Issues
 Be free to open an issue if you notice a bug.
 Let's make web a little bit better together :)